 It is also important to keep an eye out for new technology, properties, and treatment procedures used by your competitors in their clinical trials, as they could potentially change the market.
 Key sources of knowledge on patient preferences and desires, as well as ethical, clinical, HEOR, science, regulatory, and commercial information, should be closely tracked.

 For instance, Netscribes worked with a major pharma company that was developing an over-the-counter (OTC) product, and wanted to know if any of its competitors were doing something similar.
 By analyzing clinical trial data through various databases, Netscribes was able to figure out which of it’s client’s rival companies were manufacturing similar products, and which trial stage those products were in.
-This helped the client plan its production timeline, and marketing strategies accordingly.
+Armed with this pharmaceutical competitive intelligence, the client could plan its production timeline, and marketing strategies accordingly.

 4. Confer with KOLs

 Key Opinion Leaders (KOLs) are a crucial source of pharma competitive intelligence.
 This makes it vital to identify KOLs specializing in specific markets, monitor their published work, and invest resources to sustain long-term relationships with them.
 KOLs provide information into treatment disparities and other unmet needs, allowing pharma companies to identify market opportunities.
 In many cases, their knowledge of the nature of clinical trials has helped accelerate drug research and identify scientific techniques that enable successful clinical results.

 For clinical research, KOLs operate as both principal and sub-investigators, thus increasing the awareness and effect of the studies on other healthcare professionals.
 During conferences and sessions and as authors of articles, KOLs present the results from clinical trials.
 Their early involvement and knowledge of a product helps them propagate the related information to other clinicians.